ministryofjustice/bichard7-next-core/packages/api/README.md

 ### Tests

 Tests next to the files that they test.
 We have `.unit.test.ts` and/or `.integration.test.ts` files.
+Files with `.e2e.test.ts` interact with the Database and will wipe the Users, Error List, Notes and Trigger tables.

 ### Files and Folders

 - Index starts the Fastify instance after it has been built
 - App is the "builder" for the orchestration of Fastify
-  - Server folder the creation the Fastify server, logging and Swagger config
+  - Server folder the creation the Fastify server, auth, logging and Swagger config
   - Contains the auto loader for Plugins and Routes
 - Services for things that help operate the API e.g. the database config and connection
 - useCases for a use case, that will be business logic.